WalletConnect/create-wc-dapp/README.md

     dApp.
 Available choices: "nextjs", "react", "vite".
 -   `-p, --package-manager <packageManager>`: Select a package manager to use for your WalletConnect dapp.
 Available choices: "yarn", "npm", "pnpm".
+-   `-l, --library <library>`: Select a library to use for your WalletConnect.
+    Available choices: "wagmi", "ethers".
 -   `-y, --use-default`: Use default options for all prompts.
 -   `-h, --help`: Display the help screen for the command.